RyanPSullivan/RyanPSullivan.github.io/app/linux/emacs-cheatsheet.md

 * \+ : create directory in CWD  whilst in dired mode
 * R : rename directory or file whilst in dired mode

-yes
 ## Buffers
 * C-x, C-b : list buffers
 * C-x, 1 : close buffer list
 * C-x, b : switch to buffer
 * C-x, s : prompts for saving of changed open buffers

 ## Mode Line
 * M-x, text-mode : switches the major mode to text edit
 * C-h, m : show help for modes
 NB: Major-Mode contained in the parenthesis changes the context of which some of the commands are bound.